Slazzo/maxscripts/3dsMax/Utilities/README.md

 ![](previews/drawSafeBorder_view.jpg)

 removeModifiers.ms
 ---
-Batch remove modifiers from stack, can be used to list all modifier types applied to a set of objects.
+Batch remove modifiers from object modifiers stack, also can be used to list modifier types used.

 ![](previews/removeModifiers.jpg)